iotivity/IoTivity-Getting-Started/gsg-kit.md

 - Raspberry Pi board with microSD card with Raspbian OS
 - Pimoroni Explorer HAT board
+- Optional: HDMI monitor and cable for the Pi
+- Optional: USB mouse for the Pi
-- Ethernet connection to your network for the Pi
+- Ethernet connection between a DHCP-enabled network and the Pi
-- Android phone or tablet on the same LAN as the Pi
+- Linux computer or tablet on the same network as the Pi

-The first two items are available together in a kit [here](https://openconnectivity.org/developer/developer-kit) (under Development Resources and Solutions).
+The first two listed items are sold together as a kit [here](https://openconnectivity.org/developer/developer-kit) (scroll down, below "Development Resources and Solutions").

 ## Set up the Raspberry Pi

 1. *Before* connecting power, attach the Explorer HAT board to the GPIO header on the Raspberry Pi.
 Be careful not to bend the pins, as the connector fits very tightly.
-(At this point, you don’t need the blue breadboard, but you can attach it later, with adhesive, to add other inputs and outputs to your IoTivity test setup.)
+(At this point, you don’t need the blue breadboard, which may be attached later.)
 ![OCF protocol](/Images/attach-HAT-plus-blue-board.png)
-3. Insert the micro SD card into the slot under the Pi board.
+2. Insert the micro SD card into its slot, located under the Pi board.
-4. Connect an Ethernet cable between the Pi board and your DHCP-enabled network.
+3. Connect an Ethernet cable between the Pi board and network.
-5. Attach the power cable to the Pi board and plug it in.
+4. Attach the power cable to the Pi board, and plug it in.

    The board will boot.

-If you don’t want to use SSH (steps provided in the next section), attach a monitor and USB keyboard.
+As an alternative to using SSH (steps provided in the following section), attach a monitor and USB keyboard to the Raspberry Pi.

 ## Connect to the Raspberry Pi